 - Low or zero emitting VOC (volatile organic compounds) materials such as paints, sealants, and adhesives are used throughout the project to improve indoor air quality and minimize harmful airborne irritants.

-- The project maximizes the use of materials with recycled content and sustainably harvested materials.
+- The project maximizes the use of materials with recycled content and sustainable harvested materials.
 Some of these materials include wood slat ceilings, composite wood fencing, tectum ceiling panels, as well as carpets and structural steel fabricated with high recycled content.

 - Light colored, highly reflective roofing materials were selected to reduce solar heat gain in the building and reduce the heat island effect on the surrounding campus.